WICG/webpackage/README.md

 >What happens if cid: URLs collide?

-Since they are Version 4 UUIDs, the chances of them colliding are disappearingly small.
+Since they are Version 4 UUIDs, the chances of them colliding are vanishingly small.

 >What if a publisher signed a package with a JS library, and later discovered a vulnerability in it.
 On the Web, they would just replace the JS file with an updated one.
 What is the story in case of packages?